deceze/Kunststube-Router/readme.md

     $r = new Route('/foo/\d+:id');
     $r->id = 'bar';  // invalid value for pattern \d+

-Wildcard arguments are supported the same way, but only if the route supports wildcard arguments.
+Wild-card arguments are supported the same way, but only if the route supports wild-card arguments.

 This is mainly useful as efficient way to generate a URL for similar routes.
 Using `Router::reverseRoute`, all routes must be evaluated in order to find the matching route to generate the correct URL.
 If you already know the pattern of the URL though and just need to change a single value or two to regenerate the URL, doing so on the correct `Route` object is more efficient: